doo/scanbot-barcode-scanner-sdk-example-ios/README.md

 👉 [Scanbot Barcode Scanner SDK documentation](https://scanbotsdk.github.io/documentation/barcode-scanner-sdk/ios/)

-## How to run this example app?

-Make sure you have the latest versions of [Xcode](https://developer.apple.com/xcode/) and [CocoaPods](https://cocoapods.org) installed.

-- Clone this repository to a local folder
-- run `pod install --repo-update`
-- Open `ScanbotBarcodeScannerSDKDemo.xcworkspace` (not `.xcodeproj`!) with Xcode, build and run

 ## Please note

 The Scanbot Barcode Scanner SDK will run without a license for one minute per session!